DreadX0/thursday/README.md

-# thursday hi aiden
+# thursday hi
-this is DreadX
+this is DreadX and aiden
 i play games for a living u should too every day i will add one more game but not on the weekend fnaf1:https://pixeldrain.com/u/ooagRLSh